josdejong/mathjs/docs/datatypes/complex_numbers.md

 ### complex.neg()

-Returns a complex number with a real part and an imaginary part equal in magnitude but opposite in sign.
+Returns a complex number with a real part and an imaginary part equal in magnitude but opposite in sign to the current complex number.

 ### complex.conjugate()

-Returns a complex number with an equal real part and an imaginary part equal in magnitude but opposite in sign.
+Returns a complex number with an equal real part and an imaginary part equal in magnitude but opposite in sign to the current complex number.

 ### complex.inverse()